olitrussle/blog/_posts/2017-07-14-how-to-get-a-mortgage-if-you're-on-a-visa.md

 - ### Keep your income regular

 A regular income is helpful when you’re applying for a mortgage regardless of whether you’re on a visa.
-If you can, staying with the same employer can also be a benefit.
+If possible, staying with the same employer can also be a benefit.

 - ### Apply with plenty of time left on your visa